-Describes opportunities for colleges and universities in building comprehensive school mental health services.
+Describes opportunities for K-12 schools to to partner with colleges and universities in building comprehensive school mental health services.
 This brief highlights strategies and exemplars to help accelerate innovation and advancement in K-12 school mental health systems.

 Provides information about female genital mutilation/cutting (FGM/C) and its prevalence in the United States.
 It highlights specific strategies educators, school-based health staff and school administrators, can use to identify and help girls who have experienced or are at risk of experiencing FGM/C.

 Presents a collection of data and reports on the implementation of the Gun-Free Schools Act (GFSA) across U.S. states and other jurisdictions with the goal of strengthening the quality of GFSA data submissions.